CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 **IMPORTANT NOTICE**: To run an operation gateway, it is better to reboot the gateway and let the LoRa gateway program start at boot.
 Manually lauching the gateway can be usefull for test purposes but we observed that redirections of LoRa gateway output to the post-processing stage can be broken thus leading to a not responding gateway.

 You can then use option `5` to see the logs in real time.
-To test the simple low-level gateway, use option `1`.
+To test the simple low-level gateway, use option `1` (after killing all gateway's processes with option `K`.
 You can `ssh` at any time and use option `5` to see the latest packets that have been received.
-If you have the WiFi access point enabled you can use a smartphone with an `ssh` app to log on 192.168.200.1 and launch `cmd.sh` from your smartphone.

 You can easily add new useful commands to the `cmd.sh` shell script.